TomasHubelbauer/satier.net/README.md

 ## To-Do

+- Set up CD for the BE and configure NGinx to serve `/api` from it
 - Configure the 404 page in the NGinx configuration
 - Fix the `react-snap` warning about 404 page title missing `404`
 - Import/connect food database values